nedimcodes/mistral-news/News/README.md

 #  Technical Task - News App 📰

 ## About project
-App is built with SwiftUI and UIKit (mimicking the 'legacy' codebase).
+App is built with SwiftUI and UIKit (mimicking the 'legacy' codebase).<br>
 App uses strongly followed MVVM architecture.

 ## Modules